ABOUT / CONTACT STORE POETRY RECIPES POLICIES T-SHIRTS

 I started life as one of the happiest kids on the planet.
 I loved school and got along with almost everyone.
 It was kinda like living in a neverending colorful dream where nothing bad ever happened.
 I loved records and rock bands more than anything.
 By the time I was in kindergarden I was already a full-blown musicaholic.
 But when I turned nine my parents moved and suddenly everything went downhill fast.

 The new home was horribly isolated and the new school was a nightmare.
 High school was the most terrible period of my entire life.
 Almost everyone hated me.
-And to be honest, I don't blame them now because I was such a little shit.
 Because I couldn't relate to people in my new school I became more and more focused on bands and musical artists.
 As I became increasingly alienated, I started putting most of my energies into recording fake albums on cassettes using anything I could find for instruments.
 Each tape had its own band name and album title and each even had its own cover and label art.
 There was only one copy of each album because I did not have the funds or equipment to reproduce the tapes.
 So I loaned each individual cassette out to anyone who would listen.
 The music was embarrassingly terrible and primitive.
 But at the time these crummy little homemade cassette albums were an outlet that made it possible to survive.
 Some of my fake bands were Spot, Glimpse, Haze, Texture Creation and E7 Lunacy.

 After escaping the horror of high school, the one thing that gave me hope for the future was a short poem I wrote called The Tiny Cupcake Dilemma.
 It was just four lines: "I like tiny cupcakes.
 I like tiny cupcakes.
 I like tiny cupcakes.
 I don't like tiny cupcakes."
 The poem was prominently featured in two different college literary magazines and was immediately controversial.
 Was it really good?
 Or was it really bad?
 Was it intelligent?
 Or was it stupid?
 Everyone seemed to have a strong and different reaction which was strange since the poem itself was about a dilemma (!).
 I did not know it at the time but that poem set the stage for much of what would happen during my adult life.